FrancGarcia/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](LR5bugfix1.png)

 The provided implementation does not include links with spaces anywhere in the contents, whereas my implementation does.
 This bug is found within lines 74-78 in the above image of the provided implementation.
 Within those lines, the String `potentialLink` is set to the contents within the file.
-However, within the conditions of the `if-statement`, the code adds the contents of the String to the list of links only if there are no spaces or new lines.
-To fix this bug, we can simply delete the code from lines 74-78 altogether.
-This will fix the bug because I lack a similar behavior in my implementation, however, my code *does* include the link.
+However, within the conditions of the `if-statement`, the code adds the contents of the String to the list of links only if there are no spaces or new lines. `potentialLink.indexOf(" ")` will return `-1` if there are no spaces within the string of `potentialLink`. `potentialLink.indexOf("\n");` will return `-1` if there are aren't any new lines within `potentialLink`.
+If these two conditions are satisfied, *then* the String `potentialLink` will be added.
+However, since there are spaces within `potentialLink`, the String will *not* be added to the list of links producing the incorrect output.

 ---